Unit tests: mocks, fakes and spies

 Notice that although called “unit test”, the test covers multiple entities, a subset of the components graph of the program, not just the entity under test.

-In our case the entity under test is the transaction
+In our case the entity under test is the transaction, but the test also

 The entities can be classes/objects, but also functions.